vosaul/status.im/source/technical/contributor_guide.md

 # Contribute to Status

-This page should guide you through the initial steps of contributing to Status.
-Welcome to the window onto a better web, it's wonderful to see you!
+This page should guide you through the initial steps of contributing to Status – the window to a better web, it's wonderful to see you!

 ## Help me!

->We know that getting set up and finding a bug which is a good fit for your skills can be a challenge.
+We know that getting set up and finding a bug which is a good fit for your skill set can be a challenge.
 We're always looking for ways to open access, improve our processes and make it easier to participate in the open source community that is Status.
-If you're having any trouble following this documentation, or hit a barrier you can't get around, please ask in the #introduction room in [chat.status.im](https://chat.status.im) or contact andy@status.im.
+If you're having any trouble following this documentation, or if you have hit a barrier you can't get around, please ask in the #introduction room in [chat.status.im](https://chat.status.im) or contact andy@status.im.
 We're determined to solve hurdles for new contributors.

-## What Skillz Do I Need?
+## Which Skills Do I Need?

 Status is ambitious - we have a mobile app; a desktop app; we work deep down in Ethereum on both Light Clients and the Whisper protocol; and we are researching and building a new client in a language called Nim.
 If this seems like a lot, don't worry!
 It just means there are many different ways to contribute and a truly diverse array of skills we require.

 *   If you know **Go**, you can contribute to [status-go](https://github.com/status-im/status-go/).
 This is where all of the blockchain logic, transactions, and light client work we do lives.
 *   If you know **Solidity** or **Vyper**, you can contribute to [status-contracts](https://github.com/status-im/ens-usernames) or directly to [Vyper](https://github.com/ethereum/vyper/) itself.
 ENS usernames, identity, voting, tribute to talk, DApp curation and a bunch of other use cases await intrepid smart contract engineers.
 *   If you know **Clojure**, you can contribute to [status-react](https://github.com/status-im/status-react/).
 This is where we handle interactions between Whisper and the app; between the wallet, the user and any Distributed Application (DApp) that they want to access; and where the UI logic lives.
 The clean separation between data and functions offered in Clojure allows us to think broadly about what we can really build using decentralized networks and the right kinds of tools.
-If you're a [Clojurist](http://www.braveclojure.com/introduction/), you know why ;)
-*   If you know **Clojure** and some **React Native QT**, you can contribute to [status-desktop](https://github.com/status-im/react-native-desktop), soon to be a part of the status-react repo.
-Desktop is one of our most exciting projects, because it will allow us to decentralize a lot of our current infrastructure and incentivise our users to run large parts of the networks from their own machines.
-This presents particularly interesting technical and cryptoeconomic problems and opportunities.
 *   If you have know **Node** or **JavaScript**, you can contribute to [Embark](https://github.com/embark-framework/embark/).
 Embark is the most cutting-edge framework for developing DApps that currently exists.
 Contributing here means [getting to work](https://gitter.im/embark-framework/Lobby) with some of the most passionate, productive and talented engineers building developer tools for all of Ethereum.
 *   If you know **Javascript** and can write smart contracts, you can use Status Extensions to build your own DApp.
 If you have a really awesome idea - apply to [Status Incubate](https://status.im/incubate/), too.
 We want to help anyone, anywhere who is capable of building their part of a better web.
 *   If you are that very rare breed of human known as a **Nim** developer, you can contribute to the [status-nimbus](https://nimbus.team/) repositories.
 Alternatively, ping @arnetheduck in [chat.status.im](https://chat.status.im) and ask him what the Research team most needs help with.